SEAN I YOUNG, PhD | About Me | Curriculum Vitae | Publications | Google Scholar | E-mail

 stack MRI” at CVPR 2024.
 Come check out our poster in the Thursday AM session!

-Jan 16, 2024 I’m giving an invited talk on “Efficient methods for computational radiology and imaging”
+Jan 16, 2024 I’ll be giving an invited talk “Efficient methods for computational radiology and imaging”

 at Cornell next week.
 Thanks Mert Sabuncu for the invite!
 Talk slides can be found here.